Nandeeshbb/dns-over-tls/README.md

 **Getting Started**
 ====================================
-Source code: dns-over-tls.py
+**Source code: dns-over-tls.py**

 Code is written in Python3.7

-In this server, I have used Cloudflare dns-over-tls (1.1.1.1) for quering the client requests.
+In this server, I have used Cloudflare dns-over-tls (1.1.1.1)(public dns sever) for quering the client requests.

 It will create a socket connection and bind it with the Docker's network (172.168.1.2) on port 53 Receive UDP DNS requests on this connection and create a thread for the request and run requesthandler